Pack hunter

 A pack hunter or social predator is a predatory animal which hunts its prey by working together with other members of its species.
 Normally animals hunting in this way are closely related, and with the exceptions of chimpanzees where only males normally hunt, all individuals in a family group contribute to hunting.
 When hunting cooperation is across two or more species, the broader term cooperative hunting is commonly used.

 A well known pack hunter is the gray wolf; humans too can be considered pack hunters.
-Other pack hunting mammals include chimpanzees, dolphins, lions, dwarf and banded mongooses and spotted hyenas.
+Other pack hunting mammals include chimpanzees, dolphins including orcas, lions, dwarf and banded mongooses, as well as spotted hyenas.
 Avian social predators include the Harris's hawk, butcherbirds, three of four kookaburra species and many helmetshrikes.
-Other pack hunters include army ants, the goldsaddle goatfish and occasionally crocodiles.
+Other pack hunters include ants like army ants, the goldsaddle goatfish, and occasionally crocodilians.